Index154/slideshow-gallery/README.md

     "changeWhenRated": true,
     "clickAction": "zoom",
     "imageCount": "eight",
+    "movePath": "D:\\Images\\Bad images",
     "sourcePaths": [
-        "D:/Images/New"
-    ],
-    "movePath": "D:/Images/Bad images"
+        {
+            "path": "E:",
+            "state": false,
+            "folders": [
+                {
+                    "path": "Images",
+                    "state": true,
+                    "folders": []
                 }
+        },
+    ]
+}
 ```
-There are two settings here which are currently not available in the GUI:
-- sourcePaths: An array of strings representing folder paths where the app will recursively look for image files to use
-- movePath: A single string representing a folder path where the app will move files when you press the "Move all low rated" button or when you right click an image and select "Move file"
 ### ratings.json
 An image can be rated using the right click context menu or by pressing the corresponding number key (1, 2, 3, 4 or 5) while hovering the cursor over it.
 Your image ratings are stored in this file.
-Currently one limitation of this application is that image ratings are saved with their folder path to avoid duplicate naming issues.
-However this means that if you move an image it will go back to being unrated.
-The rating will still be in the list but the file will no longer be associated with it.
-I plan on changing this behavior if possible.
+Previously rated images that can no longer be found by the app will be re-assigned their current paths if the app finds them in your currently loaded folders.

 ## GUI
 Here is an example of what the application window looks like: